Darkness slowly drained away.

 Dylan slowly raised his hand, cupping her jaw.
 She was so very bright and beautiful, like a spirit from beyond.
 Was he dead, then?
 Had the Seven Sisters sent this angel to show him the way?

 The woman’s frown deepened.
 “Do you understand me?”

-He did, although she now chose to speak Udynean rather than his native tongue, he understood every word.
-His gaze slid from the mussed hair to her face.
+He did.
+Although she now chose to speak Udynean rather than his native tongue, he understood every word.
+His gaze slid from her mussed hair to her face.
 A neat slice, caked in blood and dirt, ran from her forehead to her cheek, bisecting the freckled skin between her large, hazel eyes.
 Not an angel, then.
 She was just as mortal as he and…

 The woman took hold of his chin.
 Concern altered the crease in her brow as she tilted his head this way and that.
-“Can you hear me?”
+“Can you hear me?” she asked, first in Demarner before repeating the phrase in Udynean.
 She was gorgeous, alive and breathtakingly gentle.